Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Supervised Multi-Dimensional Scaling

 We assess the quality of a recovered projection $W$ trained on activations $X$ by computing a variant of normalized stress \citep{amorimMultidimensionalProjectionRadial2014}, adapted for a supervised task.
 In particular, we compute stress over a held-out set of points $\hat{X}, \hat{y}$ and corresponding ideal distances $\hat{d}_{ij} = d(\hat{y_i}, \hat{y_j})$:

-This metric measures how well distances in the recovered projection match distances of the hypothesis manifold.
-High-dimensional activations that originally form a certain structure can be easily projected onto a low-dimensional space matching that geometry, thus attaining a low stress.
-By comparing stress over several distance functions, one can identify the best-fitting manifold.
-For calendar dates, as we show later in \S\ref{sec:experiment_results}, stress identifies a circular topology as the best fit among several different hypotheses.
+This metric measures how well distances in the recovered projection align with those of a hypothesized manifold.
+High-dimensional activations that originally exhibit a particular geometric structure can often be projected into a low-dimensional space that preserves this geometry, thereby yielding low stress.
+By comparing stress values across multiple distance functions, one can identify the best-fitting manifold.
+In practice, however, selecting a single best hypothesis can be challenging, as stress scores for different manifolds frequently cluster closely together.
+In such cases, additional evidence is needed to discriminate among candidates, for example via statistical testing, as performed in \S\ref{sec:experiment_results}.